-Athens, The Ancient Capital of Greece
+Athens, the Ancient Capital of Greece

-Central Athens is relatively small, so getting to see all the sights by foot can be quite easy for most, however the city is quite hilly so walking around can be tiresome for some, especially in the summer heat.
+The city centre is relatively small, so getting to see all the sights by foot can be quite easy for most, however the city is quite hilly so walking around can be tiresome for some, especially in the summer heat.

-The center of Athens is dominated by the hill-top Acropolis which can be seen from every point around the city and looks magnificent in the evening all lit up.
+The centre of Athens is dominated by the hill-top Acropolis which can be seen from every point around the city and looks magnificent in the evening all lit up.
 Most ancient sites can easily be found a short walk from the acropolis, however the city also has an excellent public transport system to help take the weight of your feet.

 The Acropolis is a UNESCO World Heritage site and is the most famous of all the historical sites in Greece and possibly Europe.
 The site itself dates back to 7000 BC with its first human inhabitants occupying this site and the nearby Ancient Agora.
 The structures as seen today are thought to have been built between 490 and 250 BC.
 If you enter the site at the quieter east entrance near to the Akropoli metro station you will be able to check out the Odeon of Herodes Atticus.
-This large amphitheater was built in AD 161 by the wealthy Roman Herodes Atticus in memory of his wife Regilla.
+This large amphitheatre was built in AD 161 by the wealthy Roman Herodes Atticus in memory of his wife Regilla.

 As you continue around the side of the mount you will then come across the Temple of Nike, this tiny marble temple is the earliest Ionic temple designed by Kallicrates and was dedicated to the goddess Athena Nike.
 In Greek Nike means victory (Athena the goddess of Victory).